mykle1/MMM-AfterShip/README.md

 <em>Note:</em> Using the Google Translation API is not completely free, so it is a little more difficult install.
 Leaving <code>autoTranslate</code> out
 from the config file
-(or set <code>autoTranslate: false</code>, which amounts to the same) and the module will just show the original mesages and the API will not be used at all by the module.
+(or set <code>autoTranslate: false</code>, which amounts to the same) and the module will just show the original messages and the API will not be used at all by the module.
 So no worries.
 You can just skip this section if you are not interested and all will be free and easy.
- Google, by the way, offers the first year of use of the could services (where this API is part of) for free, in case of moderate use.

 An example of a non-translated view on the mirror: